-A report to campus police can be filed by going directly to campus police in person or by calling 413-538-2304 from any phone 24 hours a day, seven days a week.
+A report to Campus Police can be filed by going directly to Campus Police in person or by calling 413-538-2304 from any phone 24 hours a day, seven days a week.
 Campus police or the Title IX coordinator can help identify the appropriate law enforcement agency if the incident occurred off campus.
-Incidents of gender-based and sexual misconduct reported to the College's campus police will be shared with local law enforcement with jurisdiction.
+Incidents of gender-based and sexual misconduct reported to the College's Campus Police will be shared with local law enforcement with jurisdiction.

-When individuals report to campus police, a campus police officer will take a statement regarding what happened.
+When individuals report to Campus Police, a Campus Police officer will take a statement regarding what happened.
 Campus police can help individuals obtain immediate medical attention, connect to a sexual assault nurse examiner, or take any other actions needed to preserve evidence.
 Campus police can connect individuals to on-call staff needed to provide immediate mental health support or interim safety measures.
 Campus police can also discuss options for pursuing criminal complaints, trespass orders, restraining orders or harassment prevention orders.

-Under Massachusetts law, the reporting individual may request that their identity be kept confidential in law enforcement records; however, because campus police are employees of the College, information about the report, including personally identifiable information, will be shared with the Title IX coordinator.
+Under Massachusetts law, the reporting individual may request that their identity be kept confidential in law enforcement records; however, because Campus Police are employees of the College, information about the report, including personally identifiable information, will be shared with the Title IX coordinator.
 Filing a police report does not obligate the reporter to participate in criminal or campus proceedings.

-To the extent permitted by law, the College will assist a reporting College community member with making a report to law enforce and will cooperate with law enforcement agencies if the complainant decides to pursue law enforcement action.
-Proceedings under the College's Gender-Based and Sexual Misconduct Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.
+To the extent permitted by law, the College will assist a reporting College community member with making a report to law enforcement and will cooperate with law enforcement agencies if the reporting party decides to pursue law enforcement action.
+Proceedings under the College's Gender-based and Sexual Misconduct Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.
 Cooperation with law enforcement agencies may require the College to temporarily suspend its own investigation while the law enforcement agency gathers evidence.
 The College will promptly resume its own investigation as soon as it is notified that the law enforcement agency has completed its evidence gathering process.

 The College's definitions of gender-based and sexual misconduct, and its process and standards of proof for finding a College community member responsible for gender-based or sexual misconduct, differ from those used in a criminal prosecution.
-Accordingly, a reporter may reasonably seek resolution through the College's complaint process, may pursue criminal action, or may choose one but not the other or both.
+Accordingly, a reporter may reasonably seek resolution through the College's complaint process or may pursue criminal action, or both, or neither.
 Law enforcement's determination whether to prosecute an individual alleged to have engaged in gender-based or sexual misconduct does not determine whether the College will conduct a Title IX investigation.
-However, the College may take into consideration any criminal disposition or any information shared by law enforcement in investigation and resolution of the report of gender-based and sexual misconduct.
+However, the College may take into consideration any criminal disposition or any information shared by law enforcement in the investigation and resolution of the report of gender-based and sexual misconduct.